cpp-toolbox/rigged_model_loading/README.md

 ## animations with constraints

-When creating animations you usally use the child-of constraint to make an object follow another object, such has keeping an object in a characters hand while they move the hand around, since this is a blender specific thing and not specified in regular keyframes which only contain rotation, translation and scale of bones, then when exporting you have to make sure of the following:
+When creating animations you usally use the child-of constraint to make an object follow another object, such has keeping an object in a characters hand while they move the hand around.
+Note that managing the transforms of objects that use these constraints can become very combersome quickly when transfering objects between parents, if you work on animations that use a lot of re-parenting I thoroughly recommend the dynamic parent plugin.

+Since constraints are a blender specific thing and not specified in regular keyframes which only contain rotation, translation and scale of bones, then when exporting you have to make sure of the following:

 *  bake your actions <b>make sure to keep the cursor at 0 when you bake the animation (I'm not sure why this has to happen yet)</b>
 * When baking your actions be sure all of the individual armatures are selected if you don't do this and some of the animations on your armatures start a different moments in time then their animations will not be in sync